eviedense/CI.SI/MISC INFO/CJS BIO.md

 ### Part 3 - Hell on Earth, And The End of Eden

 #### Alone, Yet Surrounded

+After Adam's murder of the small Ultima population and causing chaos in Chicago, Cisila has been contacted by the U.S government, and forced to enlist as part of an elite fireteam made specifically of Ultima: she speculates that the reason for this is to round up every remaining one, and kill them off in a way where nobody will notice.

+On her first mission as DELTA-SIX in Delta Squad, Cisila is sent on a stealth mission into enemy area to retrieve data and get evidence that a terrorist organization exists.
+It's almost suicide, but when she gets caught, the rest of Delta Squad saves her.
+The squad captain, Kellien, has brute forced her way through every single mission, and has never lost a member...until the loss of the previous DELTA-SIX, and for the time being, she simply believes that Cisila is a replacement, and not a move by the U.S government to guarantee her death.

 #### The Heart of Nevada